jahidahsan/Udacity-MLEND/Casptone Project/README.md

 Udacity - Machine Learning Engineer Nanodegree Program

 **Project Overview**
-This project is to aid a mail-order sales company to acquire new German clients for their mail-out campaign based on analyzing and comparing the attributes of general population and potential target Germen population.
+This project is built to aid a mail-order sales company to acquire new German clients for their mail-out campaign based on analyzing and comparing the attributes of general population and potential target Germen population.
 The end goal is to identify and predict a group of target audience of the campaign that could bring the highest return for the company.

 **Software and Libraries**
 This project was built using Google Colaboratory and Python 3.
 The libraries imported includes: